dbrennand/caddy-cloudflare-docker-compose/README.md

 This repository was created in conjunction with my [blog post](InsertLink) which provides prerequisites required before running the docker-compose file.

+This repository shows how Caddy can be utilised as a reverse proxy for web applications.
+In this example, [freshrss](https://www.freshrss.org/) is used.

 ## Usage

 1. Copy the `ExampleCaddyfile` using the following command: `cp ExampleCaddyfile Caddyfile`.